Cactus is a Verb

 I bought a cutting from you, now how do I get it rooted?

 Every package I ship contains easy instructions for rooting.
 About 80% of my sales are “cut-to-order”.
-When you recieve your recently cut-to order cutting, the cut area will be coated with sulphur powder (organic antifungal) and will need additional time to harden, or form a callous, before being put upright in soil.
-All you need to do lay your cutting sideways in a temperate DRY spot (indoors is fine)for 1 month.
+When you recieve your recently cut-to order cutting, the cut area will be coated with sulphur powder (organic antifungal) and will usually need additional time to callous — anywhere from 1-5 weeks —. before being placed upright in soil.

 Once the callous is fully hardened, place the cutting bottom down in dry soil, in a dry warm place not in direct sun.
 Do not water at this point.
 From there it’s just a waiting game before roots start to show.
 Depending on temperature and the size of the cutting, it could take just a few weeks, or several months before the first sign of roots.
 Periodically remove the cutting from the dry soil to check for roots.
 During this period, your cutting will shrink due to dehydration and start to look “puckered” .
 Do not worry, that’s called “rooting stress”, and it’s a required part of the process.
 Then, when little root buds finally begin to show (and they will, I promise!), that’s when you plant the cutting about an inch deep in the soil, then keep the soil moist while the roots develop and take hold.